CodingNomads/articles/movie-tweets/movie-analysis.md

 ![2-year moving average plot for total rated films](https://github.com/CodingNomads/articles/blob/main/movie-tweets/imgs/output_69_0.png?raw=true)

-This gives a nice visual representation and helps you to interpret the data to answer the question you posed further up.
+This gives a nice visual representation and helps you to interpret the data to answer the question you posed before.
 Here are the take-aways that I took from it:

 - _Drama_ and _Thriller_ are the winner genres
-- Seems that _Sci-Fi_ & _Adventure_ are not as important genres
+- Seems that _Sci-Fi_ & _Adventure_ are not as popular

 On the other hand, some patterns can be misleading since we are only looking at the absolute numbers.
 Therefore, another way to analyze this phenomenon would be to look at the _percentage changes_.
-This could help your decision-taking if you are, let's say, in the business of online movie streaming.
+This could help your decision making if you are, let's say, in the business of online movie streaming.

 So let's give that a try and plot the percentage changes: